This was my first concert, gig or night out at all since the pandemic. I actually got the tickthts for this as a birthday gift in 2019!

 6. Clutch – Psychic Warfare (2015) – Like Robot Hive’ is the follow-up companion to Blast Tyrant’s excellence, so too is Psychic Warfare the worthy follow-up companion to Earth Rocker’s perfection.
 This album is pure class, the only reason it isn’t higher being it had to follow up a surprise world-beater.
 If this had have came out first and Earth Rocker never existed, then this would be talked about in much the same way as Earth Rocker is.

 Certainly they were on a fine run on form, and you can take the albums from Earth Rocker onwards as a set, and it would be an absolutely fantastic set, a golden era.
-This is what the phrase “its like someone lit a fire under their ass” was made on.
+This is what the phrase “its like someone lit a fire under their ass” was made for.
 Few bands ever have (or ever will) released three such strong albums in succession.
+It goes against my catholic upbringing, I admit it, but I’m a sucker for this album!

 Best songs: “Sucker For The Witch,” “A Quick Death In Texas” & “Your Love Is Incarceration.”